alihassan0/texturePacker/README.md

 y = number of frames in column fileName = "imageName_x_y.format"
 ```
-##new
+## Done
-you can supply paths to the script and it will an output with that file
+- you can supply paths to the script and it will an output with that file
 ```
 python texturePack.py assets/draftKnight
 ```
 `@NOTE` don't add / at the end of path
+- remove opencv dependency

-RoadMap
+## RoadMap
+- remove
 - make it trim using transperent values instad of black values
 - trim resulting texture Atlass